Children gathered outdoors at BeeHive Land-Based Learning Center

 Mentors

-Stephanie Elliot
+Stephanie Elliott

 Buds Mentor (2nd/3rd/4th grade)

 I graduated from Chico State with a BA in Child Development and began working at Chico State campus in their child development lab, with preschoolers and college students.
 I loved working with both age groups.
 During my time there I received a MA in Human Development from Pacific Oaks, with a focus on Community Building.
 That program taught me that I did not like working for an institute that lost focus on caring for the children and students.
 I quit my job and wrote a grant that supported a non-profit, GRUB, Growing Resourcefully Unity Bellies.
-I co- taught the preschool garden project at 10 preschools around the Chico area.
+I co-taught the preschool garden project at 10 preschools around the Chico area.
 I have a love for teaching, children, nature, wonder and connecting.
 I have homeschooled my three children through their education with much support from my partner Tim.
 I believe that supporting a love for learning is the base that must be laid first.
 Children remind me to laugh and be silly and pay attention to the little things.

 Jen Jones is a mother of two who has spent the last 5 years homeschooling her children.
 She has a passion for navigating various learning styles which has driven her research for project based and self directed learning.
-She is inspired by the minds and writings of Susan Wise Bauer, Kim John Payne, Peter Grey and Ainsley Arment.
+She is inspired by the minds and writings of Susan Wise Bauer, Kim John Payne, Peter Gray and Ainsley Arment.
 Jen values meeting children where they are in their learning, and hopes to create an engaged, interest based learning environment for each child.

 Jen attended San Francisco State University where she received a B.A. in Political Science and a Certificate in Conflict Resolution.
-She is also certified as a Mediator through the Non Profit Community Boards in San Francisco.
+She is also certified as a Mediator through the Nonprofit Community Boards in San Francisco.

 Side projects for Jen include running a handmade crochet business and working part time at Trader Joe's.
 Jen lives in Sebastopol with her husband, two children and feline familiar Lu.